 |No Exam Information

 On completion of this course, the student will be able to:

 - construct clear and coherent arguments about representations of crime in fictional texts

-- Illustrate these arguments using close analysis of the themes, form and style of cultural representations
+- Illustrate these arguments using close analysis of the themes, form, and style of the cultural representations

 - contextualize and critique these cultural representations using primary and secondary sources

-- present their research in different formats (discussions (live and online)/podcast/ essay)
+- present their research in different formats (verbal presentations/podcasts and essays)

 - demonstrate relevant knowledge of the scope, defining features, and main areas of the subject

-1) E. T. A. Hoffmann, 'Mademoiselle de Scudery,' in Tales of Hoffmann, translated by R. J. Hollingdale (London: Penguin, 1982) - published in the original language in 1819
+E. T. A. Hoffmann, 'Mademoiselle de Scudery,' in Tales of Hoffmann, translated by R. J. Hollingdale (Penguin, 1982)

-4) Volker Kutscher, Babylon Berlin, translated by Niall Sellar (Sandstone Press, 2016) - published in the original language in 2008
+Volker Kutscher, Babylon Berlin, translated by Niall Sellar (Sandstone Press, 2016)

 Recommended Secondary Reading: